Skip to main content

 Your doctor may suggest that you take your first dose before bedtime because it can make you feel dizzy.

-After the very first dose, you can take ramipril at any time during the day.
+After the first dose, if you do not feel dizzy, you can take ramipril at any time during the day.
 Try to take it at the same time every day.

 You can take ramipril with or without food.
 Swallow ramipril tablets or capsules whole with a drink of water.